 An Gàrradh Mòr is home to The Hebridean Woolshed (found just within the walled garden, close to the South Gate).
 The shop is open Monday to Sunday, 10am to 5pm, April to September.
 As there’s just the two of us, and as turnarounds for our two holiday lets can be any day of the week, we may be closed for a few hours during the day … or, very occasionally, to take some time off!
 If you’re planning a special visit, contact us the day before to check whether we’ll be open.

 First and foremost, though, An Gàrradh Mòr is our own private home and garden.
 The garden is not open for ‘exploring’.
-If the sign at the South Gate says we’re closed, then we’re closed.
-Please respect our privacy!
+If the sign at the South Gate says we’re closed, then please respect our privacy – we are closed !

 About … Jonathan